A-09028

 Plain Language

-Real estate brokers and online housing platforms that use virtual agents, and online housing platforms that use AI tools, must have an independent auditor conduct a disparate impact analysis at least annually.
-The analysis must test whether the system's outputs differ across protected classes (sex, race, ethnicity, or other protected classes under New York law), whether any differentiation serves a substantial legitimate nondiscriminatory interest, and whether a less discriminatory alternative exists.
+Real estate brokers and online housing platforms using virtual agents or AI tools must have an independent auditor conduct a disparate impact analysis at least annually.
+The analysis must test whether the tool produces adverse impacts across protected classes (sex, race, ethnicity, and others under New York's Human Rights Law), whether any differential output serves a legitimate nondiscriminatory interest, and whether less discriminatory alternatives exist.
 A summary of the most recent analysis must be submitted to the attorney general's office.
-This is both a periodic independent audit obligation and a regulatory submission obligation.
+This is both a periodic independent audit obligation and a proactive regulatory submission obligation.

 Statutory Text